 About Northwest Treaty Tribes

+The Northwest Indian Fisheries Commission (NWIFC) is a support service organization for 20 treaty Indian tribes in western Washington.
+Headquartered in Olympia, the NWIFC employs approximately 65 people with satellite offices in Burlington and Forks.
+The NWIFC was created following the U.S. v.
+Washington ruling (Boldt Decision) that re-affirmed the tribes’ treaty-reserved fishing rights and established them as natural resources co-managers with the State of Washington.
+The commission is composed of representatives from each member tribe who elect a chair, vice-chair and treasurer.
+Commissioners provide direction to the NWIFC executive director, who in turn implements that direction.
 The role of the NWIFC is to assist member tribes in their role as natural resources co-managers.
 The commission provides direct services to tribes in areas such as biometrics, fish health and salmon management to achieve an economy of scale that makes more efficient use of limited federal funding.
 The NWIFC also provides a forum for tribes to address shared natural resources management issues and enables the tribes to speak with a unified voice in Washington, D.C.

 Indian tribes have always inhabited the watersheds of western Washington, their cultures based on harvesting fish, wildlife, and other natural resources in the region.
 In the mid-1850s, when the United States government wanted to make Washington a state, a series of treaties were negotiated with tribes in the region.
 Through the treaties, the tribes gave up most of their land, but also reserved certain rights to protect their way of life: